Logos

 The Brief - Slow Mojo.

-Slow Mojo is a blues-funk band I formed several years ago, performing at many iconic, legacy venues across London.
-To establish a strong visual identity, I designed a logo for use across social media, merchandise, gig promotion, and a large flag used as a stage backdrop.
-The logo needed to be bold, distinctive, and instantly recognisable to both promoters and audiences.
+As the founder and lead guitarist of Slow Mojo, a blues-funk band that performed at many iconic venues across London, I took on the design of the band's visual identity as a personal project.
+The logo needed to work across social media, merchandise, gig promotion, and a large flag used as a stage backdrop, and had to be bold, distinctive, and instantly recognisable to both promoters and audiences.

-The logo took the form of a roundel, built from concentric circles with a dotted line detail to add texture around the outer edge.
-To pay homage to the artists that inspired the band, a hippie-influenced typeface was introduced and masked within the logo’s borders.
-The design received unanimous approval from the band, after which it was rolled out across our social channels and applied consistently to all promotional materials.
-It featured on gig posters, streaming profiles, and music releases, often paired with bespoke artwork.
+The logo took the form of a roundel built from concentric circles, with a dotted line detail adding texture around the outer edge.
+To pay homage to the artists who inspired the band, a hippie-influenced typeface was introduced and masked within the logo's borders.
+The design received unanimous approval from the band and was subsequently rolled out across social channels, gig posters, streaming profiles, and music releases, often paired with bespoke artwork created for each release.

-As a final and unexpected highlight, the Slow Mojo logo was even immortalised as a fan tattoo - a genuine compliment and testament to the strength of the band’s visual identity.
+As a final and unexpected highlight, the Slow Mojo logo was even immortalised as a fan tattoo; a genuine, personal compliment and testament to the strength of the band's visual identity.

 Original Slow Mojo logo